Chapter 9 (of 20) Ford Madox Ford and the Devil’s Disciple

 A great friend of mine who rarely came to the Lilas came over to the table and sat down, and just then as my friend was ordering a drink from Emile the gaunt man in the cape passed us on the sidewalk.

 ‘That’s Hilaire Beloc,’ I said to my friend.
 ‘Ford was here this afternoon and cut him dead.’

 ‘Don’t be a silly ass,’ my friend said.
 ‘That’s Alestair Crowley, the diabolist.
 ‘He’s supposed to be the wickedest man in the world.’

-Growing up in Ireland, I wasn’t aware of the hierarchal social classes – upper, middle and lower.
+Growing up in Ireland, I wasn’t aware of the hierarchal social classes.
 Everyone I knew was the same.
 It was only when I moved to the UK that I became aware.
 And so I read the interaction on the subject with perhaps the same bemusement as Hemingway as he teased out Ford on ‘why one cuts people.’

 Once again,these words that Hemingway wrote reminded me of words written by Ryan Holiday.